joshrdavis/AutoUnlock.xlam/README.md

 # AutoUnlock.xlam

-An Excel addin that will automatically unlock any VBA projects opened in Excel without the password.
+An Excel addin that will automatically unlock any VBA projects opened without the password.